-“The flag was brought in by Captain Tom Tokartz, a service veteran who belongs to the WWII Round Table of Central Virginia,” said Norman Way, Director of Operations at Puritan Cleaners.
+“The flag was brought in by Captain Tom Tokartz, a service veteran who belongs to the WWII Round Table of Central Virginia,” said Norman Way, Vice President at Puritan Cleaners.
 “Captain Tokartz had us clean the flag, and then presented it to the WWII Round Table at their forum on the evening of October 14th, where it was used as a backdrop for their speaker that night.
 He was gracious enough to invite us to come to the forum, and I have to say that we were honored to be there.”
 The program that evening featured a first hand account of B-29 bombing missions over Germany in 1945 from 2nd Lt.
 Phil True, who was a navigator on one of the planes.

 “It was a privilege to help such a fine group of American heroes,” added Mr. Way.
 “To hear their personal stories of World War II was truly amazing.
 Meeting people like this is one of the best benefits to having our free flag cleaning program.
 It’s our hope that more people will seek them out and acknowledge them for their contributions to our country.”